centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 > The macro **ALARM_ID** is mandatory.
 The default **empty** value is also necessary.

 When you validate the form, Centreon will create or update all slots.
-If you have not changed any value, you don't need to perform any other action.
+If you have not changed any value, you do not need to perform any other action.
 Otherwise, you must *[deploy the configuration](../monitoring-servers/deploying-a-configuration.md)*.

 ### Configure traps

 The last step is to configure the traps that you want to redirect to your slots.

 Edit an SNMP trap that you want to redirect to slot systems.
 Go to **Configuration > SNMP traps > SNMP traps** and edit an SNMP trap definition.

 In order to redirect alarms to slots, enable **Execute special command** in the form and add the following